 Finally, the value returned by the GET/PUT function (assigned to the variable D in the example line above) is a way to test for collisions.
 When you perform a GET, this value will be 1 if the area you grabbed contained a picture, 0 if this area was blank.
-If you are performing a PUT operation, this value will be 1 if there was a picture in the area before the PUT took place.
+If you are performing a if there was a picture in the area before the PUT took place.